 Here are 5 signs you aren’t getting enough protein.

 Your body relies on protein to be able to defend itself.
 Protein is vital for creating antibodies and when you don’t get enough, your body is unable to put up an immune defense.
 A study of older women showed that following a low protein diet caused significant losses in their immune response, making them more vulnerable to infection.

-When you aren’t getting enough protein in your diet, your body is forced to find another protein source.
-The first place it takes protein from is your muscles.
-This means that protein deficiency can lead to your muscles wasting over time.
-You can recognise muscle wasting as shrinking muscles and muscle weakness.
-This is especially prevalent in older people who don’t have sufficient protein in their diet.
+When you aren’t getting enough protein in your diet, your body is forced to find another energy source.
+This means that protein deficiency can lead to your energy decreasing over time.
+This is especially prevalent in older people.

 Another common symptom of protein deficiency is Oedema.
 Oedema is swelling in the body, most commonly in the feet, ankles, legs, hands and stomach.
 When you aren’t getting enough protein, your body increases the secretion of antidiuretic substances in the body which prevent the normal processing and excretion of water.
 This causes swelling and discomfort.

 Brittle hair and nails

 Your body also requires protein for hair and nail growth.
 Hair is composed of 98% protein.
 If you aren’t getting enough protein, you might notice that your hair and nails are brittle and coarse.
 In extreme cases, you might also experience hair loss or shedding.

 Long term protein deficiency can even affect your mental health.
 Psychological symptoms of protein deficiency include tension, irritability and depression.
 Protein malnutrition during pregnancy may also negatively affect the brain development and mental health of infants too.